jjr113/Pokemon-Oceanic-Odyssey/README.md

 3. Wait for download to finish and extract the ZIP to your desired location
 4. Open folder for Pokemon Game and click on the .exe file to play!
 ### Run on Windows
-Just go to the file destination and run!
+Just go to the file destination and run the "Game.exe"!
 Windows OS has .exe executable functionality.
 ### Run on Mac
 You will need to use Wine on Mac in order to run .exe files...<br><br>
 Here are the steps to download and use Wine on Mac: